High School of Performing Arts: Opposition to merger with the High School for Music & Art

 Performing Arts High School and Music & Art High School had become two distinctly different schools: One was a performing arts school preparing students to become professional stage performers, while the other was a fine arts school, preparing students to become professional gallery or concert artists.
 In 1978, alumni Nick Gordon and Carol (Rubin) Gordon, members of the parents association, began the school's first Alumni Association with the goal of lobbying for the continued separate existence of PA.
 They feared a school which had 450–500 students in the 1950s at the original site, and which had grown to just 600–800 students at 46th Street, would lose its quirky identity in a massive educational complex three times its size.
 The Alumni Association met opposition, however, from the Board of Education's Chancellor Frank J. Macchiarola and other school administrators.
 Macchiarola had overseen the "marriage into one single Fiorello La Guardia house" of sister schools PA and M&A in the first place.

 Mr. Gordon's next attempt to preserve PA was to enlist the help of an architect, Sheldon Licht (who was also a member of the parent's association), in beginning the process to declare the school building a New York City Landmark.
 In 1982 the building was ultimately declared a New York City Landmark but it was too late to preserve PA as a separate institution, as construction on the new building had begun again in earnest.

 End of individual School for the Performing Arts

 In June 1984, the last graduating class from the "old building" departed; in September of that year, current and incoming students moved to the Lincoln Center site.
 The two schools were finally united in one building, publicly identified as the Fiorello H. LaGuardia High School of Music & Art and Performing Arts.
 Performing Arts High School had at last vacated its old building, joining students from Music & Art High School to become one single entity.

 In winter 1988, the vacant PA building at 120 West 46th Street caught fire during renovation.
 Its facade and several exterior walls survived; the interior needed complete reconstruction.
 It reopened in 1995 as the Jacqueline Kennedy Onassis School of International Careers.

-Film
+Film and TV Show

-In 1980 the motion picture Fame, based loosely on student and faculty life at PA, premiered.
+In 1980 the motion picture Fame based loosely on student and faculty life at PA, premiered.
 In 2009 a remake was released.

+Following the success of the motion picture, a TV show named Fame premiered on 1982 and lasted 6 seasons.
+External shot of the building was used in the opening credits.